 - People serving on the Board of Regents who are authorized to act on ACC’s behalf

 - Students or volunteers serving on official committees or those who assist other ACC officials in performing their professional responsibilities

-The Board of Regents for Higher Education has designated the following as directory information for the CT State Colleges & Universities:
+The Board of Regents for Higher Education has designated the following as public directory information for the CT State Colleges & Universities:

 - Dates of attendance

 - Degrees/Certificates earned

 - Anticipated graduation date